CulturesSupports/Culture.Support/Readme.md

 - a big dishonesty is not the same as gain privelegde with repect and dignity
 - a low promotion with images is not the same as be the top and welcome
 - a crime atempt is not the same as do the truth with God
-- a psychological manipulation is not the same as value
+- a psychological manipulation is not the same as bring value

 im here to code own pro daytime repository work
 -----------